Finistere/antidote/README.rst

 Documentation
 =============

-Documentation can be found at `<https://antidote.readthedocs.io/en/stable>`_.
+Beginner friendly tutorial, recipes and the reference can be found at `<https://antidote.readthedocs.io/en/stable>`_.

 Hands-on quick start
 ====================

 Short and concise example of some of the most important features of Antidote.
-The docuemYou can find a very beginner friendly tutorial

 How does injection looks like ?
 Here is a simple example: